alf-p-steinbach/coding-interview-problems/001!minimum-missing-positive/discussion.md

 ## Problem.

-***Given an array (e.g. a C++ `std::vector`) of integers, use linear time and constant space to find the first positive integer that’s not present.
-The array can contain duplicates and negative numbers, and the numbers can be in any arbitrary order.
+***Given an array (e.g. a C++ `std::vector`) of integers, use linear time and constant extra space to find the first positive integer that’s not present.
+The array can contain duplicates, zeroes and negative numbers, and the numbers can be in any arbitrary order.
 You can modify the input array in-place.***

 ## C++ framework for solution and testing.